-Enishi International School is a candidate school* for the MYP.
+Enishi International School is authorized to offer school* for the MYP.

 What is the MYP?